 Color Me Fuzzy Wuzzy

-Yes, Fuzzy Wuzzy is a color — at least when it comes to Crayola crayons.
-We all know and love the 24-crayon Crayola box….it has the red-violet and violet-red that sound almost the same, but really are different from each other.
-But Crayola has rolled out a huge number of fun colors since they started in 1905.
-They’ve made more than 200 shades: metallic colors, neon colors, and fun shades like Mango Tango and Outer Space.
+We all know and love the 24-crayon Crayola box, with the red-violet and violet-red that sound almost the same but really aren’t.
+And there are far more colors out there.
+Crayola has rolled out more than 200 colors since their start in 1905: metallics, neons, and shades like Mango Tango and Fuzzy Wuzzy.
 Better yet, in 1993 they launched the first color named by kids, “macaroni and cheese.”
-But even if the red and blue crayons aren’t quite as exciting, we still can’t live — or draw — without them.
+Red and blue aren’t quite as exciting, but we still can’t live — or draw — without them.

 Wee ones: See if you can find 4 red things in your room.
 Now try to find 3 blue things.
 For which color did you search for more objects, red or blue?